There's a quaint little fishing village in southwest Florida with a cool vibe and a whole lotta color goin' on.

 When I noticed the "Don't Dump the Plan" signs along the road, I asked locals about the proposed changes by developersto the long-held Pine Island Plan seeking to expand and develop parcels around Pine Island.
 Increased development would almost certainly impact Matlacha Island and the entire area's delicate ecosystem around Pine Island, so residents are naturally concerned about the future preservation of their work over the last 20 years.
 Only time will tell.

-The waters all around the islands of southwest Florida, and especially Pine Island and Matlacha Pass are teeming with so many varieties of fish, colorful wading and shore birds, it's no surprise anglers have long regarded the area as some of the best fishing in the world.
+Matlacha is part of the Everglades ecosystem, and like most of the waters around the islands of southwest Florida, Pine Island and Matlacha Pass are teeming with so many varieties of fish, colorful wading and shore birds.
+So it's no surprise anglers have long regarded the area as some of the best fishing in the world.
 Whether from your own boat or rental, or from the bridge - also known as "The Fishingest Bridge in the U.S.A." - there's always a great place to drop a line.

 More than a dozen fishing boats and small water craft must have passed by in the course of an hour on the way out to Matlacha Pass.
 Around here, being on the water is what it's all about.